-Total debt issuance costs for the Fourth Amendment which included underwriter fees, legal fees and syndication fees were approximately \$0.9 million and were capitalized as non-current deferred charges and scheduled for amortization using the effective interest rate method over the duration of the loan.
+Total debt issuance costs for the Fourth Amendment, which included underwriter fees, legal fees and syndication fees were approximately \$0.9 million and were capitalized as non-current deferred charges and amortized using the effective interest rate method over the duration of the loan.
+Additionally, the Company executed the Fifth Amendment during March 2019, which was made effective as of December 31, 2018, and executed the Sixth Amendment during May 2019.
 The Company incurred additional debt issuance costs of approximately \$0.6 million and \$0.9 million respectively for the Fifth and Sixth Amendments.
 With the execution of the aforementioned Sixth Amendment, \$50.0 million of the existing revolving line of credit was modified and accounted for under guidelines of ASC 470-50, Debt, Modifications and Extinguishments, and a pro-rated portion of unamortized debt issuance costs of approximately \$0.4 million was recognized as interest expense as of May 2019.
-The then remaining debt issuance costs of approximately \$0.9 million related to the Fourth, Fifth, and Sixth Amendments were scheduled to be amortized over the duration of the term loan, which coincides with the term of the Credit Facility.
+The remaining debt issuance costs of approximately \$0.9 million related to the Fourth, Fifth, and Sixth Amendments will be amortized over the duration of the loan.

-On June 8, 2020, the Company entered into a new syndicated credit agreement (the "364-Day Revolving Credit Facility") with Regions Bank, as administrative agent and collateral agent, and the following co-syndication agents: Bank of America, N.A. and BOKF, NA dba Bank of Texas.
+The Company entered into a new syndicated credit agreement (the "364-Day Revolving Credit Facility") on June 8, 2020 with Regions Bank, as administrative agent and collateral agent, and the following co-syndication agents: Bank of America, N.A. and BOKF, NA dba Bank of Texas.
 Concurrent with this the Company executed an amendment to the Credit Agreement with its existing lenders ("also known as the "Seventh Amendment") for the sole intent and outcome of executing the 364-Day Revolving Credit Facility.